Android Won’t Connect to Windows Over ADB? Fix It in 3 Easy Steps

 If you’ve already met the requirements, fixing the problem takes about five minutes and three basic steps:

-- Connect your Android device via USB and remove the ADB drivers.
+- Connect your Android device and PC via USB and remove the ADB drivers.
 Then disconnect your device.

 - Install Koush’s Universal ADB Driver.